 It’s worth following the rational for this, because the unintentional blowback of finding genius in real time, noble as it might sound, ended up becoming one of the founding principals of the Neo-New.
 First the noble part: curators saw themselves then, (and still today), disrupting a familiar modernist fable which goes something like this - artist X does something incredibly forward thinking and brilliant, but hardly anyone gets it during artist X’s lifetime - the implicit promise of the curator is that we will get it (and have it explained to us) as it happens.
 Of course, if you plan on finding a genius you also better plan on having lots of shows, because geniuses are really rare.
 But let’s say, after lots of high-concept, thematically tight shows involving artists from all over the world, our intrepid curator manages to uncover real talent.
 That segues into the not-so-noble part: implicit in this origin story is that now Artist X’s art is worth lots of money.
 So much like the origin stories in Silicon Valley, there is at root an entrepreneurial subtext to the Neo-New.
 Understanding the new thing is interesting, and getting there first is exciting, but the impetus towards doing both is intricately tangled with striking it rich.

-If you’re thinking at this point that I find the Neo-New to be driven by a fast maturing bureaucracy, smoothly running a solid business model.
+If you’ve read this far, you most likely have concluded that I find the Neo-New to be driven by a fast maturing bureaucracy, smoothly running a solid business model.
 And that description would mostly be correct… but not totally.
 Like any good idea, the Neo-New is actually based on something with unimpeachable validity, which is that being current has value.
 For that reason I don’t want all of this stuff to leave the impression that there is no utility in the art world itself, to which lots of talented people owe their living.
 But I do want to point out that being Neo-New, as opposed to new, are two different things.
 One has to do with a hybrid form of entertainment, via an endlessly percolating now, and the other has to do with something that’s a whole lot like entertainment’s antonym.